smroccuzzo/UltraCold/README.md

 ##  Usage

-UltraCold comes packed with several solver classes for different flavors of Gross-Pitaevskii and Bogolyubov-like equations.
+UltraCold comes packed with several solver classes for different flavors of Gross-Pitaevskii and Bogolyubov equations.
 The complete list of available solvers, as well as other useful classes (e.g. for data output) is available under the namespace [UltraCold](https://smroccuzzo.github.io/UltraCold/html/namespace_ultra_cold.html).